Territory of Papua and New Guinea: Economy

 The economy of the territory was dependent on the export of raw materials and under the control of foreign, mostly Australian, investors.
-In the private sector dealing with agriculture, forestry and fisheries Australian enterprises produced about 1/3, or $24 million dollars' worth, of total output.
+In the private sector dealing with agriculture, forestry and fisheries Australian enterprises produced about one-third, or $24 million worth, of total output.
 The primary agricultural products in the territory were cocoa, coffee, copra, tea and rubber.
 All of these sectors were dominated by Australian expatriates and companies.
 Both the industrial and tourism sectors were dominated by Australians, with 98-99% of all factories and 90% of all tourism related businesses under Australian ownership.
 Likewise commerce was also dominated by Australians, with three large Australian companies making up 85% of all retail trade at independence.
 The public sector of Papua New Guinea was also reliant on Australian aid.
 This is evident in the fact that in the years preceding independence Australia provided 55% of public sector spending.
 This relationship has continued to the present day as PNG is one of the largest recipients of Australian foreign aid.